MicrosoftDocs/well-architected/well-architected/security/threat-model.md

 4) **Log collection**.
 Logs from Azure resources and some on-premises components may be sent to Azure Log Analytics so you may understand the behavior of your solution developed and try to capture initial vulnerabilities.

 5) **Security information event management (SIEM) solution**.
-Microsoft Sentinel may be added even in an early stage of the solution so you can  build some analytics queries to mitigate threats and vulnerabilities, anticipating your Security environment when you are in production.
+Microsoft Sentinel may be added even in an early stage of the solution so you can  build some analytics queries to mitigate threats and vulnerabilities, anticipating your security environment when you are in production.

 6) **Microsoft Defender for Cloud** might make some security recommendations to improve the security posture.